ScooloV/bbpedia/docs/matched_play/guide.md

 []***iNTRODUCTfON***

 **W**][**elcome, sports fans, to the *Blood
-Bowl Matched Play Guide\'.* In the world of Blood Bowl, tournaments are a common occurrence; numerous teams jockeying for position and giving blood, sweat and tears (but mainly blood!) in order to lift the glittering trophy at the end and earn the right to be called champions.
+Bowl Matched Play Guide'.* In the world of Blood Bowl, tournaments are a common occurrence; numerous teams jockeying for position and giving blood, sweat and tears (but mainly blood!) in order to lift the glittering trophy at the end and earn the right to be called champions.